bobnewgard/CxxJsonPath/README.md

 ## Introduction

-The UtlJson namespace contains the classes JsonStr and JsonFind.
+The JsonPath namespace contains the classes JsonStr and JsonFind.
 JsonStr is for building JSON strings programmatically.
 JsonFind is for isolating portions of a JSON string using a search path string.

-### UtlJson Use Cases
+### JsonPath Use Cases

 #### Supported Use Cases